 Legal research plays a primary and important role in a lawyer's job.

 In fact, legal research provides the necessary grounding for almost all legal work.
-Effective legal research will directly affect the outcome of your client's legal problem.
-A lawyer cannot advance the strongest argument if they cannot find the strongest legal support for that argument.
+Effective legal research will directly affect the outcome of a client's legal problem.
+A lawyer cannot advance the strongest argument if he or she cannot find the strongest legal support for that argument.
 Lawyers have an ethical obligation to their clients to be thorough and efficient legal researchers.
 Efficiency in legal research can be defined as (1) the best possible result, (2) in the least possible time, (3) at the lowest possible cost.
 Efficiency is achieved through knowledge of research techniques and practice over time.

-Ineffective or incompetent legal research can not only hurt your client, but can lead to discipline, civil liability, or even disbarment for you.
+Ineffective or incompetent legal research can not only hurt a client, but can lead to discipline, civil liability, or even disbarment.
 For an example of how this could happen, read Deters v.
 Davis, 2011 WL 2417055 (E.D.
 Ky.
 June 13, 2011).

 Legal citation is the practice of crediting and referring to authoritative documents and sources.
-In this course, and in many legal contexts,the citation format will follow guidelines set in The Bluebook: A Uniform System of Citation (20th ed.).
+In this course, and in many legal contexts,the citation format will follow guidelines set in The Bluebook: A Uniform System of Citation (21st ed., 2020).